MicrosoftDocs/office-developer-client-docs/docs/excel-xll/accessing-xll-code-in-excel.md

 > [!NOTE]
 > Excel also calls XLL function code from the **Paste Function Wizard** and **Replace** dialog boxes.
 You might need to restrict your code's normal running in the case of the **Paste Function Arguments** dialog box, especially where your function can take a long time to execute.
 To detect if your function is being called from either of these dialog boxes, you must implement some code in your project that iterates through all the open windows to determine if the front window is one of these dialog boxes, and, if so, which one.

-## Calling XLL Commands Directly from Excel
+## Calling XLL commands directly from Excel

 Once they are registered, XLL commands can be called in all the ways that other user-defined macros can be called: